 How to make a DIY wireless wall sconce with a battery operated puck light when you can't or don't want to run electric.

-It's not easy to hang a picture, let alone adding new wiring for a light fixture, so when I wanted the look of a sconce over my kitchen open shelving, I had to get creative and figure out how to make a light without electricity.
+It's not easy to hang a picture, let alone adding new wiring for a light fixture, so when I wanted the look of a sconce over my DIY kitchen open shelving, I had to get creative and figure out how to make a light without electricity.

 They were the perfect solution.

-So, with the lighting aspect worked out, I started my search for a nice wall sconce (that wasn't too expensive).
+So, with the lighting aspect worked out, I started my search for a nice wall sconce (that wasn't over-the-top expensive).

 Once I had my wall sconce I had to figure out how I was going to make it work with my LED puck lights.

 This little $4 gem was just what I needed.

 Once the light was put together I hung the sconce on the wall.